In this article, Clive from cardcollector.co.uk shares his expert advice on how to profit from finding your old childhood Pokémon cards.

 Recent history of the Pokémon Card market

-Now you know what cards you have, let’s just lay the groundwork so you better understand the current market situation…
+Now that you know what cards you have let’s lay the groundwork so you can better understand the current market situation…

 In 2020, when people were stuck at home, a lot of people rediscovered their own Pokémon card collections.

-As soon as people realised they were actually worth a few bob, it caused the market to heat up massively.
+As soon as people realised they were actually worth a few quid, the market heated up massively.
 As Pokémon card collecting hit mainstream media, prices continued to spiral out of control.

-People had lots more disposable income to play with, but a lack of understand of what actually makes a card valuable caused a lot of people to buy at over-inflated prices.
-This was great for sellers, but terrible for buyers!
+People had lots more disposable income to play with, but a lack of understanding of what actually makes a card valuable caused many people to buy at overinflated prices.
+This was great for sellers but terrible for buyers!

-Fast forward a few years, the Pokémon card market has restabilised.
-This is why many people think they have super valuable collections, when in fact they’re really not worth a great deal.
+Fast-forward a few years, and the Pokémon card market has stabilised.
+This is why many people think they have super valuable collections when, in fact, they’re really not worth a great deal.

 I just wanted to lay the foundation to manage your expectations before we get into the specifics.